jarossnd/jason-ross-dev-v2/blog/posts/neovim-setup-on-windows-2022/index.md

 ## Installing NerdFont

 The file manager you see on the left side is a plugin called NerdTree.
 We are also using vim-devicons which should put the appropriate icon next to our files and folders in NerdTree.
 As you can see from the screenshot above, there are no icons, just boxes.
-This is because we need a special font do display the icons.
+This is because we need a special font to display the icons.
 We will fix that by installing a compatible font on our machine and set that font in our PowerShell Terminal profile:

 I am going to use [SpaceMono](https://www.nerdfonts.com/font-downloads).
 Open the zip file and install `Space Mono Nerd Font Complete Windows Compatible.ttf`.